LilyStilson/Macapi.Notifications/README.md

 <hr>

 ## Usage
 This unit is meant to be working with RAD Studio 10.4.
-It won't work in older versions due to bug in Macapi.Foundation.</p>
+It won't work in older versions due to bug in Macapi.Foundation.
+If your app was not signed with Apple Developer Certificate, then starting from macOS 10.15 this unit will work, but won't call any notifications due to limitations in OS.</p>

 ### ScheduleNotification
 Simplified notification scheduling.
 Fires notification after at a sceduled time;